Chamber Music Series

 A: Yes!
 As we offer three to five CMS concerts, you have the option to switch to another one if the initially chosen concert does not work for you.

-Q: Even if a student applies for one series, s/he may not get in because the space is limited.
+Q: Even if a student applies for one series, they may not get in because the space is limited.
 Is this correct?

 A: Yes, that is correct, but you can secure a space if you register as early as possible.
 If the spots are full, we plan to announce the closure.